lhartdavis/SIOTK/README.md

 - move data storage from json to sqlite database
 - can turn on / off deck or card (on top of importance)
 - add tags to cards
+- cards can be selected for deletion or mk new subcategory
+- Vector view of cards in order to
 - normalize card probabilities on deck probability : deck with many cards shoudnt be overrepresented
 - default stack deck with add card page
 - previous card